dante1130/my-website/content/pages/about.md

 - [**Duck and Cover 2: Duck Harder**](https://bit.ly/duck-and-cover-demo) - A duck-themed FPS game made in C++ and rendering with OpenGL, extended from an esoteric legacy codebase.
 - [**Game Of Life**](https://github.com/dante1130/GameOfLife) - A simulation of Conway's Game of Life rendered with Canvas in JavaScript.
 - [**Reflex Shell**](https://github.com/dante1130/reflex-shell) - A custom shell written in C for the Linux Operating System.

-## What I'm currently learning

-- **Rust** - I am primarily a C++ developer, and after hearing many good things about Rust, I decided to give it a try.
-- **Vim Motions** - I was astonished by how fast some people can navigate in Vim, and I want to be able to do the same.

 ## Contact me